Find Affordable College Courses

 Full Culinary Arts at Sinclair Community College Report

 Michigan Career and Technical Institute did quite well in this year’s ranking of the most popular places for culinary arts students to get a undergraduate certificate.
 It came in at #8 on the list.
-Located in the rural area of Plainwell, Michigan Career and Technical Institute is a public school with a fairly small student population.
+Located in the rural area of Plainwell, Michigan Career and Technical Institute is a public college with a fairly small student population.

 Women make up 36% of the culinary arts majors at the school.